ansleybrown1337/runoff-mcmc/README.md

 > [!WARNING]
 > This project is not yet complete, so this code is not yet fully functional.
 This notice will be removed when a first version is successful and online.

-Here, we explore the application of Markov chain Monte Carlo (MCMC) techniques to model runoff water quality.
-This project signifies my inaugural venture into leveraging MCMC methodologies, aiming to provide a deeper understanding and predictive capabilities for runoff water quality.
+Here, we explore the application of [Markov chain Monte Carlo (MCMC) techniques](https://towardsdatascience.com/monte-carlo-markov-chain-mcmc-explained-94e3a6c8de11) to model runoff water quality using a Bayesian approach.
+We also compare results from a Frequentist linear mixed model (LMM) This project signifies my inaugural venture into leveraging MCMC methodologies, aiming to provide a deeper understanding and predictive capabilities for runoff water quality.

+For a nice discussion on Frequentist v.
+Bayesian theory, check out [this article from the National Institue of Health (NIH)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6406060/).

 ## Key Features:
 - **Programming Language:** R